waltervh/BornAgain-website/content/documentation/bornagain/working-with-bornagain/working-with-python/interference/para2d/index.md

 {{< /highlight >}}

-The complete example can be found here.[FIXME]
+The complete example can be found [here]({{% relref "documentation/bornagain/python-examples/interference-functions/Interference2DParaCrystal.md" %}}).

 ### 2D paracrystal in GUI